Trump criticizes West Virginia Democrat on impeachment votes

 Manchin is serving his second term as a U.S. senator, and has also served as the state’s governor.
 He and Trump appeared to have a warmer relationship than the president has with most Democratic lawmakers.
 Trump invited him to the White House in August when the president presented former basketball player Bob Cousy with the Medal of Freedom.
 A month later, Manchin was again at the White House when Trump presented the Medal of Freedom to another former basketball great, Jerry West.

 Republicans have gained the upper hand in West Virginia in recent decades.
-But the moderate Manchin won a second full term to the Senate in the 2018 elections.
+But the moderate Manchin won a second full term to the Senate in the 2018 elections in a tight race against a Trump-backed challenger.

+U.S. Sen. Shelley Moore Capito, a West Virginia Republican who voted against impeachment, told Fox News on Thursday that people in the state are “rather mystified” by Manchin’s vote.

+“I just feel that probably Senator Schumer just pulled the noose a little tight and said ‘come on, everybody, we’re going to jump off this cliff together,’ and back here, West Virginians, they’re very surprised,” she said.